jiangmiao/ruby-file-monitor/README.md

 Ruby File Monitor
 =================

 Ruby File Monitor is a easy way to watch the directories and files, do anything when them changed.
+Use for situation like Auto refresh webpage, Auto execute unit tests, Auto compile CoffeeScript, Haml and so on.
 It's base on [rb-inotify](https://github.com/nex3/rb-inotify), So it only works in inotify supported system such as Linux.

 Requirements
 ------------